vando026/successr/README.md

 ## Installation notes

 `successr` requires the GTK library.
-You may have to waste some time doing this.
+You may have to waste some time setting this up.

 ### Windows: